DeanJain/JavaBigdata/JavaBasics.md

 * ExecutorService.Submit(Callable impl) --> returns a Future instance, on which you can call get method to get result any time later.
 * `Atomic classes` - Atomic primitives and references ensure sync between threads, no need to use syncronized explicitly
 * `Akka` - Actor based concurrency fwk can be used to implement parallel /concurrent processing using immutable messages passing through the actors/pipelines without dealing with threads/sync etc
+* Future <V> is an interface that represents the result of an asynchronous computation.
+Once the computation is finished, you can obtain the result of it by using the get() method. this is a blocking operation and waits until the outcome (V) is available.

 #### Database Normalization:
-    1NF: no repeated values in same column, like a comma separated etc
+- 1NF: no repeated values in same column, like a comma separated etc
-    2NF: 1NF + should not have a composite key candidate (combination of cols to make uniq key)
+- 2NF: 1NF + should not have a composite key candidate (combination of cols to make uniq key)
-    3NF: 2NF + Transitive dependencies should not exist (A->B->C => A->C) holds for non key attributes
+- 3NF: 2NF + Transitive dependencies should not exist (A->B->C => A->C) holds for non key attributes
-    BCNF(Boyce Codd): Same as 3NF + holds for all attributes including key attributes
+- BCNF(Boyce Codd): Same as 3NF + holds for all attributes including key attributes

 #### OOPs SOLID Principles:
-    • Single Responsibility Principle
-        • (SRP) states that a class should have exactly one responsibility
+* Single Responsibility Principle - (SRP) states that a class should have exactly one responsibility
-    • Open/Closed Principle
-        • class (or function) should be open for extension but closed for modification
+* Open/Closed Principle - class (or function) should be open for extension but closed for modification
-    • Liskov Substitution Principle
-        • LSP states that if type S inherits from type T then both T and S should be interchangeable in functions that expect T.
+* Liskov Substitution Principle - LSP states that if type S inherits from type T then both T and S should be interchangeable in functions that expect T.
-    • Interface Segregation Principle
-        • It says to avoid writing monstrous interfaces that burden classes with responsibilities they don't need or want.
+* Interface Segregation Principle - It says to avoid writing monstrous interfaces that burden classes with responsibilities they don't need or want.
-    • Dependency Inversion Principle
-        • instead of writing code that refers to actual classes, you should instead write code that refers to interfaces or perhaps abstract classes
+* Dependency Inversion Principle - Instead of writing code that refers to actual classes, you should instead write code that refers to interfaces or perhaps abstract classes

 #### Design Patterns